The-Marcy-Lab-School/3-0-3-lab_diagnostic-choose-your-pokemon/README.md

 This is very powerful, but it has one drawback: you must serve your files with a server.
 Do you know how to do that in [VSCode with live server plugin](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)?

 OK, so like I said, if you don't know what the differences are and why it matters *how* you load your JS, look it up!
-But if you just want to get going, default to option 2 (defer).
+But since you know how to use Vite, that's probably the way you should build out your projects from now on!
+It uses modules and also takes care of the server requirement by running a Dev Server for you!

 ## Step 3: Fetch the data
 ### Check for understanding